 Benefit Description You pay Covered medications and supplies We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered.
 Insulin Plan approved diabetic supplies and pharmacological agents, or devices used to assist in insulin injection (injection aids) including insulin syringes and needles, blood glucose test strips (copay per box of 100 test strips at retail or mail order pharmacy) and lancets Disposable needles and syringes for the administration of covered medications Drugs for sexual dysfunction Note: The Health Plan has developed a Specialty Vendor Medication Program which is utilized to help manage certain high-cost and/or limited-access pharmaceuticals, such as injectable and biologic products.
 Typically these agents require precertification and must be filled through our contracted Specialty Pharmacy network.
 Quantity limits often apply.
 For a complete list of products, please contact the Pharmacy Services Department at 800-988-4861.
-Select injectible drugs (medical) Women's contraceptive drugs and devices (such as depo provera, diaphragms, and contraceptive rings) Note: The "morning after pill" is an over-the-counter (OTC) emergency contraceptive drug.
-It's considered a preventive service under contraceptives, with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
-At a participating retail pharmacy for up to a 34-day supply per prescription or refill: 30% of the cost for generic (minimum \$5, maximum \$15) 40% of the cost for preferred brand (minimum \$40, maximum \$120) 50% of the cost for non-preferred brand (minimum \$60, maximum \$180) 50% of the cost for certain high cost/specialty drugs (minimum \$85, maximum \$250) From a participating mail order pharmacy for a 90 day supply per prescription or refill: 30% of the cost for generic (minimum \$10, maximum \$30) 40% of the cost for preferred brand (minimum \$80, maximum \$240) 50% of the cost for non-preferred brand (minimum \$120, maximum \$360) 50% of the cost for certain high cost/specialty drugs (minimum \$170, maximum \$500) Note: If there is no generic equivalent available, you will still have to pay the brand name copay. \$100 copayment (\$1500 annual maximum) \$0 for generic and brands with no generic equivalent; all others follow normal prescription copays Human Growth Hormone 20% of charges per prescription unit or refill Not covered: Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Experimental and investigational drugs not approved by the FDA Prescription drugs for weight loss Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies
+Select injectible drugs (medical) Women's contraceptive drugs and devices (such as depo provera, diaphragms, and contraceptive rings) Note: The "morning after pill" is an over-the-counter (OTC) emergency contraceptives, with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
+At a participating retail pharmacy for up to a 34-day supply per prescription or refill: 30% of the cost for generic (minimum \$5, maximum \$15) 40% of the cost for preferred brand (minimum \$40, maximum \$120) 50% of the cost for non-preferred brand (minimum \$60, maximum \$180) 50% of the cost for certain high cost/specialty drugs (minimum \$85, maximum \$250) From a participating mail order pharmacy for a 90 day supply per prescription or refill: 30% of the cost for generic (minimum \$10, maximum \$30) 40% of the cost for generic (minimum \$10, maximum \$30) 40% of the cost for preferred brand (minimum \$80, maximum \$240) 50% of the cost for non-preferred brand (minimum \$120, maximum \$360) 50% of the cost for certain high cost/specialty drugs (minimum \$170, maximum \$500) Note: If there is no generic equivalent available, you will still have to pay the brand name copay. \$150 copayment (\$1,500 annual maximum) \$0 for generic and brands with no generic equivalent; all others follow normal prescription copays Human Growth Hormone 20% of charges per prescription unit or refill Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the tobacco cessation benefit.
+(See page 39).